 Install the Photo Loader application from the CD-ROM that comes with the camera.
-Photo Loader lets you import images from the camera to your Macintosh automatically, to arrange images by recording date, and to display images in a calendar format.

-Use the CD-ROM whose contents label shows "Photo Loader".

-To install Photo Loader

-- 1. Open the folder named "Photo Loader". - 2.
+- Use the CD-ROM whose contents label shows "Photo Loader". - To install Photo Loader - 1.
+Open the folder named "Photo Loader". - 2.
 Open the folder named "English", and then open the file named "Important". - 3.
 Open the folder named "Installer", and then open the file named "readme". - Follow the instructions in the "readme" file to install Photo Loader.